pklito/DS-isometric-tiles/README.md

 - The end of rows 234 is used for edge cases between walls and floors

 ### technical limitations
 Since every combination has to be accounted for with the addition of more palettes or more tiles, the amount of different blocks you can implement is very limited.
-Also, Mapping the right palette for the combination of the tiles is a very arduous process.
+Additionally, Mapping the right palette for the combination of the tiles is a very arduous process, in some cases, requiring 8 if statements, for every palette outcome
 ### conclusion
 For the above reasons, I would suggest **not** to implement isometric or complex views in Tile mode, but rather use **Rotoscope** after the Triangle Generation step.
 It is worth noting however, that this implementation takes up a mere _794B_ for the tiles and _64B_ for the palette, as opposed to the _24KB_ of a rotoscope background.  also, consider that you may need to use two backgrounds in order to hide sprites behind some, effectively doubling the amount of memory*